ZacharyWesterman/paisley/README.md

 print {random_int(0, 100), random_int(0, 100), random_int(0, 100), random_int(0, 100), random_int(0, 100)}
 ```

-Unlike variables, lambdas are restricted to their scope.
-Thus, for example, if you define a lambda in a subroutine, you cannot use it outside the subroutine, unless that outside scope also has a lambda definition with the same identifier.
+Unlike variables, macros are restricted to their scope.
+Thus, for example, if you define a macro in a subroutine, you cannot use it outside the subroutine, unless that outside scope also has a macro definition with the same identifier.

 ## Other statements:
 - `break` or `break 1` or `break 2` etc, will exit as many while/for loops as are specified (defaults to 1 if not specified)